joshmn/ahoy_captain/docs/3-dripper-customization.md

 ---
-redirect_from: /docs/3-campaign-customization.html
+redirect_from: /docs/3-dripper-customization.html
 ---

-# Working with Campaigns
+# Working with Drippers

-Every Campaign resource corresponds to a `Caffeinate::Campaign` record.
-So before creating a CampaignMailer resource you must first create a `Caffeinate::Campaign` record for it.
+Every Dripper corresponds to a `Caffeinate::Campaign` record.
+So before creating a Dripper resource you must first create a `Caffeinate::Campaign` record for it.

 ## Creating a `Caffeinate::Campaign` Record